-Some District Courts schedule block sittings of family violence cases so the relevant social services, support and programmes are all on hand to connect with families.
+Some District Courts schedule family violence cases to be heard in court together so the relevant social services, support and programmes are all on hand to connect with families.
 The court works closely with agencies like Women’s Refuge and Stopping Violence programme providers.

 What are the Sexual Violence Courts?